 Not as talented at other endeavors, Lou broke some bones attempting to ride a motorcycle, and at arrow-retrieval in the backyard woods after attempting archery.
 In a full leg cast, however, he became quite an accomplished ping-pong player.

 Lou retired to Winter Haven Florida, and became a member of St. John’s United Methodist Church.
 With more free time, Lou could pursue the hobbies he loved.
 He played Poker with a local community group called Showdown Tour.
 Through these groups, Lou acquired many wonderful friends.

 Lou leaves behind his four children, Louis T. Boncek II (Derby, CT), Lori Masters (Beacon Falls, CT), Rebecca O’Keefe (Oxford, CT), and Paul Boncek (Thomaston, CT).
 He also leaves a legacy of eleven grandchildren and three great grandchildren.
 Lou leaves his cherished younger sister, Sharon Anderson, of Kentucky.
 He also leaves behind many nieces and nephews, and their children and grandkids.

 Lou believed that he has a spot up in Heaven working as a carpenter, and that now, he’ll be able to play his accordion and sing God’s praises at a much closer proximity to Him.
 Accordingly, there will be a service for Louis at 10:00 AM on Friday, February 28, 2020, at St. John’s United Methodist Church, 1800 Cypress Gardens Blvd, Winter Haven, FL.
 A date and time for a service in Connecticut is to be determined at a later date.

-In lieu of flowers, please consider making a donation to a local animal shelter.To send flowers to the family of Louis Boncek Sr., please visit Tribute Store
+In lieu of flowers, please consider making a donation to a local animal shelter.To send flowers to the family or plant a tree in memory of Louis Boncek Sr., please visit Tribute Store